-While the Freedom Unlimited is a cash back card, in reality the card earns points.
+While the Freedom Unlimited is a cash back card, in reality, the card earns Ultimate Rewards points.
 You earn 1.5x points per dollar spent, and then ordinarily each point can be redeemed for one cent cash back.
 That’s how they arrive at the valuation of 1.5% cash back with the card.

 However, if you have the Freedom Unlimited in conjunction with another card that earns “premium” Ultimate Rewards points, then you can do significantly better.
 These cards include the following:

 With one of those cards, suddenly your points are much more valuable.
 Transferring points between cards is easy and can be done online.
 You can learn more about that process in this post.

 Redeem Ultimate Rewards Points For 1.25-1.5 Cents Towards Travel

 There are a couple of ways to redeem Ultimate Rewards points.
 The first is that you can redeem Ultimate Rewards points towards the cost of a travel purchase through the Chase Ultimate Rewards website:

 - If you have the Sapphire Preferred or Ink Business Preferred, points can be redeemed for 1.25 cents each towards a travel purchase